 Bode was greatly interested in the new planet discovered by William Herschel in March 1781 .
 While Herschel always referred to this planet as “Georgium Sidus” to honor King George III of England, and Messier called it “Herschel” or “Herschel’s Planet,” and Peitnet de Sevoy, “Cybele,” Bode proposed the name “Uranus,” which was soon adopted by the rest of the world.
 Bode collected virtually all observations of this planet by various astronomers, published many of them in the Astronomisches Jahrbuch, and found that Uranus had been observed before its discovery on a number of occasions, among them an observation of Tobias Mayer from 1756, and earliest by Flamsteed, in December 1690, cataloged as “star” 34 Tauri.
 In 1789, Bode’s Royal Academy colleague Martin Klaproth was inspired by Bode’s name for the planet to name his newly discovered element “uranium”.

-At yovisto you may be interested in the video lecture ‘The Search for Planet X‘ at Gresham College by Professor Ian Morison.
+At yovisto academic video search you may be interested in the video lecture ‘The Search for Planet X‘ at Gresham College by Professor Ian Morison.

 References and Further Reading: